1. About salbutamol inhalers

 How long does salbutamol take to work?

 When you have a puff of your salbutamol inhaler it works almost straight away to make your breathing easier.
 It carries on working for about 5 hours.

 How long will I need to use my salbutamol inhaler for?

 Most people will use salbutamol for many years.
 Once your breathing is better, it may be possible for you or your child to use salbutamol less often.
-But you should always have your salbutamol inhaler with you so you can use it as soon as you have breathing problems.
+But it's important to always have your salbutamol inhaler with you so you can use it as soon as you have breathing problems.

-Do not stop taking salbutamol unless your doctor tells you to.
-If you stop taking salbutamol your breathing problems could get worse.
+Do not stop using salbutamol unless your doctor tells you to.
+If you stop using salbutamol your breathing problems could get worse.
 Even if you only have to use salbutamol occasionally, keep your inhaler with you all the time in case you have a sudden attack.

 Are there other inhalers?